-"I am pushed to wear and drive brands around, making money getting eyeballs on some mega-corp's band 24x7.
+"I am pushed to wear and drive brands around, making money for some mega-corp by getting eyeballs on their brand 24x7.
 I'm not going to Like that dude's stuff in public.
 What's in it for me?"

 Please sign in to comment.